 The Duncan Building is located in the Deerfoot Business Park immediately adjacent to 7315-8th Street NE.
-This three-storey multi-tenant office building was built in 2001.
+This three-storey office building was built in 2001 and is 100% occupied by Her Majesty the Queen as represented by the Ministry of Public Works and Government Service.
 It is situated on 3.63 acres and features 245 stalls of surface parking and 34 underground stalls.

-207 & 215 9th Avenue South West, Alberta ("207 and 219 9th Avenue SW")
+207 & 215 9th Avenue South West, Alberta ("207 and 215 9th Avenue SW")

-207 and 219 9th Avenue SW is located in the Central Business District of downtown Calgary.
-This Class A office complex comprises two office towers with 619,000 square feet of gross leasable area, 379 parking spaces and 17,500 square feet of prime retail space.
-Both office towers are 100% leased to Obsidian Energy Ltd. (previously known as Penn West Petroleum Ltd.) under a long term lease with a remaining term of approximately 7 years.
+207 and 215 9th Avenue SW is located in the Central Business District of downtown Calgary.
+This Class A office complex comprises two office towers with 619,000 square feet of gross leasable office area, 379 parking spaces and 17,500 square feet of prime retail space.
+Both office towers are 100% leased to Obsidian Energy Ltd. (previously known as Penn West Petroleum Ltd.) under a long term lease with a remaining term of approximately 6 years.
+The building is close to Calgary's premier commercial buildings and is expected to take full advantage of the city's downtown elevated Plus 15 walkway system, with an under construction bridge that will connect to the west end.